MilanStaffehl/TNG-Cluster-paper/README.md

   you need to look into.
 All the Python scripts in `scripts` have a CLI, so to find out how to use them, simply run `python <script name>.py -h`.
-- **Code for topic X:** If you are looking for code (or output) of a specific topic, consult the [ROADMAP](./ROADMAP.md) and see if you can find it.
-Then go to the subdirectory of `scripts` of the corresponding milestone and look at the content of the Python scripts there.
-They will likely point you to a class inside the `processors` package.
-From here, you can find all the code related to the task of that processor and milestone.
+- **Code for topic X:** If you are looking for code (or output) of a specific topic, search the `src` directory for the package whose name sounds most like what you need.
+Inside of it, you can go through the modules that are related to the topic.
-- **The finished plots:** If you installed the code using the `install.sh` script, you will find the figures under the `figures` directory in the subdirectory of the milestone they belong to.
+- **The finished plots:** If you installed the code using the `install.py` script, you will find the figures under the `figures` directory in the subdirectory of the milestone they belong to.
 If you cannot find them there, check the [`config.yaml`](./config.yaml) file for the `figures_home` path.
   You will find your figures under this path.

+## Milestones

+You will notice that the directories for figures, data and scripts are divided into certain topics such as `temperature_histograms`.
+These topics are the topics of a project milestone.
+A milestone in the context of this project is a smaller task, usually consisting of a single type of plot to produce.
+Every milestone aims to answer a small scientific question: how is the temperture in halo gas distributed?
+How does the cool gas mass change with halo mass?

+The milestones are documented in the [ROADMAP](./ROADMAP.md).
+Here you can find a comprehensive list of all milestones, the question they seek to answer and a short result.
+If you run scripts from the `scripts` directory, the output plots will be automatically sorted into the corresponding `figures/XYZ` directory of the milestone they belong to.

 ## Metadata